ga4gh/va-spec/schema/va-spec/base/def/SubjectVariantProposition.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
-   *  - type
+   *  - predicate
       -
       - string
       - 1..1
-      - MUST be "Agent".
+      - The relationship declared to hold between the subject and the object of the Statement.
-   *  - name
+   *  - object
       -
-      - string
+      - object
-      - 0..1
+      - 1..1
-      - The given name of the Agent.
+      - An Entity or concept that is related to the subject of a Proposition via its predicate.
-   *  - subtype
+   *  - subjectVariant
       -
-      - string
+      - :ref:`MolecularVariation` | :ref:`CategoricalVariant` | :ref:`iriReference`
-      - 0..1
+      - 1..1
-      - A specific type of agent the Agent object represents.
-Must be one of {person, organization, software}.
+      - A variant that is the subject of the Proposition.